Hearty Mum Sale

 primary location will be behind the Bake Wheel on the pre-built shelves.
 When

-these are full, a secondary pre-built shelf will be available in Rosie Cordonnier's
+these are full, a secondary pre-built shelf will be available in Mary Francis garage

-garage at 103 Borchers Street.
+at 105 Borchers Street.
 Peel off labels will be available at both locations.
-Extra
+Extra cake mixes

-cake mixes purchased by the bake wheel committee are available in the back of church.
+purchased by the bake wheel committee are available in the back of church.
+These cake

-These cake mixes should be used for extra baking in addition to your original donation.
-Any
+mixes should be used for extra baking in addition to your original donation.
+Any time you

 Anyone interested in donating to this year’s raffle table, please contact Jeffie & Scott